-Table 2 summarizes the possible contributions from the French groups to the experiment.
+Table 1 summarizes the possible contributions from the French groups to the experiment.
 The level of possible contributions is expected to be more precisely known in 2021.
-Once the project is approved Following the approval of the project by the Japanese government, we will present the possible contributions to the funding agencies.
-Avoid repetition here!

-Once Since the project is approved by the Japanese government, we could now increase and negociate our contributions with our funding agencies, considering an investment profile starting in 2020 or 2021.
+Following the approval of the project by the Japanese government, we will present the possible contributions to the funding agencies.
+Since the project is approved by the Japanese government, we could now increase and negociate our contributions with our funding agencies, considering an investment profile starting in 2020 or 2021.